 I am a software developer with a large experience in very diverse fields.
-I have worked as a backend developer, have wrote desktop applications, simulation software as well as network servers.
+I have worked as a backend developer, have written desktop applications, simulation software as well as network servers.

-I have had the chance to work with low level object-oriented programming such as C++ which I have used professionally for more than ten years, and also with very high level functional programming languages such as Haskell.
-Theses different approaches give me a good comprehension of the mechanisms at work in software development, always driven by the goal of developing correct, safe and robust software.
+I have had the chance to work with low-level object-oriented programming such as C++ which I have used professionally for more than ten years, and also with very high-level functional programming languages such as Haskell.
+These different approaches give me a good comprehension of the mechanisms at work in software development, always driven by the goal of developing correct, safe, and robust software.

 Architecture and software design